BionicLHero/KeyPRChallenge/README.txt

-You can use this API to create, read, update, and delete hotel reservation information, all from GET requests to your browser.
+You can use this REST API to create, read, update, and delete hotel reservation information.

 This project's data storage is in a sqlite3 file, attached with this project.

 In the Usage section: All URLs are relative URLs from localhost.
-Example (modifying reservation): localhost:8000/3/change?firstname=Jacob
+Example (changing status): localhost:8000/3/status-change

 You may have to run `./manage.py migrate` when setting up the project.